-As of April 30, 2022 and 2021, we had deferred tax assets totaling \$10.1 million and \$4.4 million, respectively.
+As of April 30, 2023 and 2022, we had deferred tax assets totaling \$10.8 million and \$10.1 million, respectively.
 The ultimate realization of deferred tax assets is dependent upon the existence, or generation, of taxable income in the periods when those temporary differences and net operating loss carryovers are deductible.
 Management considers the scheduled reversal of deferred tax liabilities, taxes paid in carryover years, projected future taxable income, available tax planning strategies, and other factors in making this assessment.
-Based on available evidence, management believes it is less likely than not that all of the deferred tax assets will be realized.
+Based on available evidence, management believes it is more likely than not that some or all of the deferred tax assets will not be realized.
 Accordingly, we have established a 100% valuation allowance.
-As a result of the full valuation allowance, we did not record an income tax benefit during the years ended April 30, 2022 and 2021.
+As a result of the full valuation allowance, we did not record an income tax benefit for the years ended April 30, 2023 and 2022.